A message to the British-Pahari Youth of Azad Jammu Kashmir

 Behaving like this boils down to not having any personal integrity.
 We think it’s natural progression from our early years of trying to better ourselves socially.
 It isn’t.
 Trying to emulate those with ‘power’ because you formerly lacked it, is more about you than the people who have the power, and those who don’t.
 The dominant group in any society self-perpetuates because it has people like you wafting around it, and prepared to join at the cost of becoming its poor extension.
 Perhaps, if you do enough grovelling, they’ll let you into their inner sanctum and you wont feel the need to be ‘insecure’ all the time.

-Hopefully, you’ll even forget about your origins.
+If you’re lucky in your own lifetime, you’ll forget about your upbringing.
 If you can’t, you’ll positively hate on your ‘people’ to prove that you’re not from them.
-A lot of what we read about ‘bad communities’, ‘bad groups’, ‘bad people’ is usually at the behest of people who’ve just joined the dominant group, as they hate on the fringe groups.
-You can literally sense these insecurities in their words or writings.
+A lot of what we read about ‘bad communities’, ‘bad ethnic groups’, ‘bad nationalities’ is usually at the behest of people who’ve just joined the dominant group, as they hate on the fringe groups.
+You can literally sense these insecurities in their “redemptive” words or “exculpatory” writings (of the dominant group).
 Think of it like this, aristocrats couldn’t care one iota about the people at the bottom of the social pecking order, they are comfortable in their skin.
 They have nothing to prove.
-It’s usually upwardly mobile people from humble backgrounds, crucially when they morph into the social climber, who produce a lot of the dribble you read about the ‘dysfunctional communities’.
+It’s usually upwardly mobile people trying to enter some middle class from humble backgrounds, crucially when they morph into the social climber, who produce a lot of the dribble you read about ‘dysfunctional communities’ in our midst.

 Hear me, when I say this to you, my brothers and sisters, you’ll never find contentment by being like this, because you don’t know who you are.